orbitalsonic/SonicInApp/README.md

 ```
 #### State Observer

-this observe the states of establishing connectins
+observe the states of establishing connectins

 ```
 State.billingState.observe(this) {